`

 Achieving the Owner's Goals

-A previous owner had gutted this house and then decided to sell it "as is" - a single story, hodgepodge of four distinct building periods.
+A previous owner had gutted this house and, discovering difficulties, decided to sell it "as is" - a single story, hodgepodge of four disjointed building periods.
 (See bottom photo) It was a "tear-down" if only the footprint had not been grand-fathered under local zoning.

 Given that limitation, we, the new owners (architect & wife), elected to completely re-design the house to create flowing spaces inside and really big views of the river.

-We kept the first floor footprint in tact, but replaced the jumble of roofs with a new unifying, steep roofed second story, that has large gables overlooking the river.
+We kept the first floor footprint in tact mostly, but replaced the jumble of shallow roofs with a unifying, steep roofed, new second story, that has large gables overlooking the river.

-Overall, our strategy has given the old dog, a happy new life.
-And, as we had hoped, it is still fully compatible with the neighbors.
+Overall, we think our strategy has given the old dog, a happy new life.
+As we had hoped, the new dog is much loved, and still compatible with the neighbors.

 For More-Click Topics Below